Xenonesis/DocMagic/README.md

 ### 🛠️ **Professional Tools & Features**

-- **Progressive Web App (PWA)**: Install DocMagic as a native app on any device with offline support and enhanced performance
+- **Progressive Web App (PWA)**: Install docverse as a native app on any device with offline support and enhanced performance
 - **Advanced ATS Analyzer**: Comprehensive resume scanning with detailed scoring and optimization suggestions
 - **Professional Template Library**: Curated collection of ATS-optimized, modern templates with glass morphism design
 - **Guided Resume Builder**: 9-step workflow with progress tracking and intelligent navigation